-While New Mexico's bond rating outlook is stable at this time, over the medium term, the State bond ratings will continue to be under pressure for reasons noted in this study, notably the underfunding of public employee pension funds, as well as continuing education and healthcare cost pressures.
-Other management practices that bond rating analysts have focused on over the years that would be viewed as positive credit improvements include (i) granting the Governor executive power to take intra-year budget actions without convening the Legislature, (ii) establishing target levels for state reserves in statute, and (iii) addressing the constraints that impede the timeliness of financial reporting, as discussed in the body of this report, in order to enable the State to achieve benchmarks that have become the norm for its state peers.
+New Mexico's bond rating outlook is stable at this time.
+State actions to address pension fund underfunding are expected to improve funding levels over time.
+Other management practices that bond rating analysts have focused on over the years that would be viewed as positive credit improvements if implemented include (i) granting the Governor executive power to take intra-year budget actions without convening the Legislature, (ii) establishing target levels for state reserves in statute, and (iii) addressing the constraints that impede the timeliness of financial reporting, as discussed in the body of this report, in order to enable the State to achieve benchmarks that have become the norm for its state peers.